 There is a long version and a short version.
 The long version goes back to a dream in 1961.
 The short version effectively began with a bibliography, a trip, scholarships and several grants and then a G7 Project.
+There is also a very long version in book form called SUMMA.

 In 1977, Professor Marisa Dalai Emiliani, with the guidance and inspiration of Professor Eugenio Battisti, organized the first world conference on perspective.
 Because I had just finished a doctorate on the subject with some of the leading experts in the field (Professors B.A.R.
 Carter and Sir Ernst Gombrich), I was invited to prepare the bibliography for the conference.
 It was initially assumed that this would be a small appendix.
 Various experts (Professors Chastel, Edgerton, Maltese etc), sent in their contributions.
 We then learned that Professor Luigi Vagnetti had been working 35 years on a bibliography so it was decided to wait until he published his work in 1979 before going to press.
 Shortly after that work appeared Professor Vagnetti invited me to visit him in Rome.
 He urged me to expand the scope of my bibliography by writing to libraries in Eastern Europe, Asia, Australia, Africa and South America.
 Some sixty five letters were initially sent to major libraries around the world.
 Of these sixty replied.
 Eventually contact was established with 180 libraries.